GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part05.rst

 .. note::
   Work in progress

 In the last installment of this series we saw how to verify that the sequence of tokens of the input is syntactically valid.
 Today we will see what we need to give it meaning.

 Semantics concerns to the meaning of the program.
 This means that our sequence of tokens, once they follow some syntax, have meaning in the context of the programming language.
 In part 1 we gave a more or less abstract semantics of tiny.
 Now, as compiler writers, it is up to us to materialize such semantics in an implementation that fulfills it.

 GENERIC
 =======

-If you recall part 2, the final goal of our front end is creating a GENERIC tree and handing it to the rest of the compiler.
+If you recall part 2, the final goal of our front end is creating a GENERIC tree nd handing it to the rest of the compiler.
 Let's talk about bit more about GENERIC trees.

 GENERIC trees are represented using the type tree.
 A tree can be a NULL_TREE or point to an actual tree.
 Each tree has a tree code that is specified at the moment of creation.
 Given a tree we can use the macro TREE_CODE to get the tree code.
 Most trees, but not all, have a location that we can obtain using the macro EXPR_LOC, if it does not have location it will return UNKNOWN_LOCATION.

 Trees are created using macros build0, build1, build2, ..., build5.
+The first
-The first parameter of each buildN macro is the tree code and the remaining N arguments are trees, called the operands.
+parameter of each buildN macro is the tree code and the remaining N arguments are trees, called the operands.
 As an alternative build0_loc, build1_loc, build2_loc, ..., build5_loc can be used instead to create a tree along with a location.
 The location goes in the first argument and the remaining arguments are the same as in buildN.

 Despite their name, GENERIC trees do not collectively form a tree but a graph.
 This happens because it is not an error that a tree appears as the operand of two or more trees.

 Each tree of a specific tree code may have associated several attributes.
 These attributes are accessed using macros.
 Most of these macros expand in a way that can be used to set the attribute to the tree.
 So given a tree t, an attribute can be queried doing SOME_TREE_PROPERTY(t) and can be set doing SOME_TREE_PROPERTY(t) = property.
 These attributes are of different nature, sometimes are other trees, sometimes are boolean values (zero or nonzero), etc.

 GENERIC trees are used to represent many aspects of a program but there are three important classes of trees: declarations, expressions and types.

 Declarations are used to tell the compiler about the existence of something.
 Variables go into a tree with code VAR_DECL.
 Labels of the program (used for gotos) go into a LABEL_DECL. tiny does not have functions explicitly but if we declare a function, it goes into a FUNCTION_DECL and each of its parameters would be represented using PARM_DECL.

 Expressions represent trees that can be evaluated.
 There are a lot of tree codes related to expressions that we will see later.
 One distinguished node, error_mark_node, will be used as a marker for erroneous trees that may appear during semantic analysis.
 Given a tree t, the macro error_operand_p(t) returns true if t is error_mark_node.

 Finally, types represent data types.
 They are represented as trees because most type systems have a recursive structure that fits well in a graph-like structure like GENERIC.
 Type trees are heavily reused in GENERIC.
 In tiny we will need tree types for int, float, boolean and strings.
 Expressions and declarations have type and it can be accessed using TREE_TYPE.

 GENERIC is an intermediate representation that is heavily biased towards a C model of execution (like a relatively high-level assembler).
 The reason is that GCC was originally a C compiler that later on was extended to support other programming languages.
 Imperative programming languages, like tiny, fit relatively well in GENERIC.
 Other programming languages, like functional ones, do not fit so well in GENERIC and a front end for such languages likely uses its own representation that ends being lowered to GENERIC.

 Almost GENERIC
 ==============

 Tiny is so simple that we can use GENERIC trees almost directly.
 Almost, because not all GENERIC trees may have locations so we will pair a tree and a location, to make sure we have a location.
 Getting the GENERIC tree is, then, as simple as requesting the tree member of the pair.
 We want to have location in all trees for diagnostic purposes.

 In order to ease using GENERIC trees, we will use a Tree class (mind the uppercase) that will be a very thin wrapper to tree.

 .. code-block:: c